 Do you publish previously published manuscripts?

 Typically no, but we do make exceptions.
 If you’ve self-published your manuscript, we’ll consider it in some circumstances.
 Please view our submissions page for more information.

 How long will it take you to review my work?

-We’ll respond to your initial query within two weeks and let you know if we’re interested in reading more.
-From there, the final decision can take up to 12 weeks, but we’ll do our best not to waste your time.
+We’ll try to respond to your initial query within two weeks and let you know if we’re interested in reading more.
+From there, the final decision can take some time, but we’ll do our best not to waste your time.
 In exchange, please do not submit your manuscript to other publishers or agencies until we make our decision.